zeerorg/Socket-Push/README.md

 ### This project is typescript port of the previous project which grew out of hand: [Socket Notif](https://github.com/zeerorg/Socket-Notif)

 **Under development.
 The older project is working (if steps given their are followed correctly).**

+**NOTE: typescript type declarations are broken so you need to manually fix them.
+Example, type declaration of "mongodb/collection => count" function**